La5u/oo7_grades/README.md

 Site:\
 https://la5u.github.io/oo7_grades
 \
-this is for converting the pdf file into a table for easy reading on website
+this is for converting the pdf file into a chart for seeing which subjects youre LACKING